-Season G Plays UT AT-TOT TFL Sacks 3DS QBP FR FF PBU INT
+Season G Plays UI AI-IOI IFL Sacks 3DS ORP FR FF PBU INI

 2012 11 290 13 12-25 2-6 0-0 1 1 0 0 0 0

-2013 9 181 4 2- 6 0-0 0-0 0 1 0 0 0 0
+2013 10 210 6 2- 8 0-0 0-0 0 1 0 0 0 0

-TOTALS 20 471 17 14-31 2-6 0-0 1 2 0 0 0 0
+TOTALS 21 500 19 14-33 2-6 0-0 1 2 0 0 0 0

-- Name is pronounced (chee-dera U-zo da-REE-bay). - He leads the Pac-12 and FBS in forced fumbles.
+- Name is pronounced (chee-dera U-zo da-REE-bay). - He leads the Pac-12 and is tied for the FBS lead in forced fumbles.
 Chidera believes his knack for forcing fumbles is at least partly the result of a coaching staff that uses a portion of every practice to work it on it specifically.
 "It's something I've really developed, actually, when these coaches got here," Uzo-Diribe said.
 "We've never really worked on stripping the ball as much as we do now." - He forced a fumble when he stripped the ball from Charleston Southern quarterback Kyle Copeland that turned into the first turnover of the game for the Buffs.
 The offense, on a short field, then scored a touchdown two plays later.
-He now had forced five fumbles in seven games this season. - He had three tackles for loss and a forced a fumble in the team's loss to Oregon. - His 10 forced fumbles are just one shy of the all-time school record set by former linebackers Brian Cabral (1975-77) and Barry Remington (1982-86). - He had his first sack of the season in the second quarter of the team's loss to Oregon State.
+He now had forced five fumbles this - He had three tackles for loss and a forced a fumble in the team's loss to Oregon. - His 10 forced fumbles are just one shy of the all-time school record set by former linebackers Brian Cabral (1975-77) and Barry Remington (1982-86). - He had his first sack of the season in the second quarter of the team's loss to Oregon State.
 Chidera also forced a fumble on the play which was recovered by defensive end Juda Parker.
-The play took place deep in Colorado territory and halted a potential Oregon State scoring opportunity. - In addition to the sack he forced two fumbles, had a tackle for a loss, a third down stop and made a season-high six tackles in the loss at Oregon State. - He was received CFPA Honors for his performance against Oregon State. - Forced a fumble that turned into a 53 yard return for a touchdown in his team's season opening win over rival Colorado State. - Was one of the six players named as a team captain for the 2013 season - Was named to both the Bednarik Award (best defensive player) and the Hendricks Award (best defensive end) preseason watch lists for the 2013 season. - Climbing The Sack List: He has 18 career sacks, placing him 11th on the school's all-time list. - Has played in 46 career games, tied for most on the team, starting in 25 of them. - He made 18 tackles during the 2011 season, all of which were unassisted - a school best for the most tackles without an assist during a season. - Didn't start playing football until late in his junior year of high school.
-He focused solely on basketball until then.
+The play took place deep in Colorado territory and halted a potential Oregon State scoring opportunity. - In addition to the sack he forced two fumbles, had a tackle for a loss, a third down stop and made a season-high six tackles in the loss at Oregon State. - He was received CFPA Honors for his performance against Oregon State. - Forced a fumble that turned into a 53 yard return for a touchdown in his team's season opening win over rival Colorado State. - Was one of the six players named as a team captain for the 2013 season - Was named to both the Bednarik Award (best defensive player) and the Hendricks Award (best defensive end) preseason watch lists for the 2013 season. - Climbing The Sack List: He has 20 career sacks, placing him in a tie for sixth on the school's all-time list. - Has played in 47 career games, tied for most on the team, starting in 25 of them. - He made 18 tackles during the 2011 season, all of which were unassisted - a school best for the most tackles without an assist during a season. - Didn't start playing football until late in his junior year of high school.
+He focused solely on basketball until then. - Human Interest - Uzo-Diribe is a cousin of Osi Umenyiora, one of the best pass-rushers in the NFL.
+Umenyiora is a two-time All-Pro and has won two Super Bowls in 2008 and 2012. - He is a descendant of the Igbo tribe in Nigeria. - Chidera calls Defensive line coach, Jim Jeffcoat his mentor.
+He says Jeffcoat has taught him how to watch film better and taught him what it takes to be great.
+Chidera says Jeffcoat has already made a profound impact on him despite the fact that Jeffcoat is still fairly new to the program.